 She Was Really Enjoying My Life

-But I wasn’t at all— it was the worst case of paranormal Identity Theft in history — and it was mine!
+But I wasn’t at all— it was the worst case of paranormal Identity Theft in history — and it was my identity she was stealing - mine!

 Allison Jones: I know you weren’t yourself when you did this, Hedy.